 - Marchena – fortified town with a collection of paintings by Zurbarán (🚂 1.5 hrs, 🚌 1.5 hrs)

 - Montilla – birthplace of the crianza-solera winemaking process (🚂 45 min + 🚌 45 min)

-Sevilla has so much to see —as do many nearby cities— & many people stick only to those places.
-Understandable.
-Small towns are often overlooked, whether due to lack of time or lack of knowledge.
-Most visitors to Spain consider Madrid as a hub for nearby sights, but Sevilla doesn’t get the same recognition… hopefully this series of posts will help change that.
+Sevilla has so much to see, & many people stick to big city monuments.
+But small towns are often overlooked, whether due to lack of time or lack of knowledge.
+Most visitors to Spain consider Madrid as a hub for nearby sights (like Segovia, Toledo & El Escorial), but Sevilla doesn’t get the same recognition… hopefully this series of posts will help change that.
 Keep in mind that the map & listings above are a work in progress.
-I haven’t been everywhere currently listed (almost!), & I have lots of writing to do.
-More places will be added as work allows.
-I better get busy!
+I have lots of writing to do!